-- Put things in the cargo area of your vehicle.
+- Put things in the trunk of your vehicle.
+In a trunk, put them as far forward as you can.
 Try to spread the weight evenly. - Never stack heavier things, like suitcases, inside the vehicle so that some of them are above the tops of the seats. - Do not leave an unsecured child restraint in your vehicle. - When you carry something inside the vehicle, secure it whenever you can. - Do not leave a seat folded down unless you need to.